 Yep, I’m spending my summer binge-watching a TV show that first came on the air at the end of the last millennium.
 And it’s soooooooo gooooooood.

 It’s not surprising that it I love it.
 I’m a huge Aaron Sorkin fan.
 Sports Night, love.
-Studio 60 on the Sunset Strip, canceled just as it was about to find its stride. is one of the most quotable movies of our time.
+Studio 60 on the Sunset Strip, canceled just as it was about to find its stride.
+A Few Good Men is one of the most quotable movies of our time.
 The American President is one of my very favorite movies ever, and The West Wing is cut from the same cloth.
 In fact, I think I’ve been driving my dad crazy telling him about the many examples of dialogue in The West Wing that are straight out of the movie.
 I just learned that Sorkin left the show after season four or five, so apparently I need to relish the early seasons, and time will tell where my affections lie later on.

 Here’s how much I dote on Aaron Sorkin and The West Wing.
 I can make a list of flaws, both with the series and with his work in general (um, hi, ALL the people talk exactly the same, pelting each other with rapid-fire word assaults) and I don’t even care.
 Blinded by love, I am.